 Such as self-service portals that are only rarely visited by employees (say when they replace a laptop or change their pension scheme).

 Handling these sites can feel cumbersome to users, purely because users aren't as familiar with them.
-But by integrating these apps into the smart chatbot functionality users can ask to retrieve data or take action in the most natural way they know – asking a natural question.
+But by integrating these apps into a smart, AI-powered chatbot users can retrieve data or take action in the most natural way they know – by asking a natural question.

 Everybody usually has 2-3 apps that are "always open" (like Outlook or a specific app for our job role).
 It's literally impossible to replace these under one umbrella.